cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 Before estimating the energy and carbon emission, we validate whether a given usage is Compute, Storage, Networking, Memory or Unknown, and currently only the Compute and Storage usage types are fed into the estimation formula.
 You can see our classifications of these usage types in packages/api/src/services/aws/CostAndUsageTypes.ts for AWS and packages/api/src/services/gcp/BillingExportTypes.ts for GCP.

 The process by which we classified the usage types is:
 1. Consider the pricing (AWS) or usage (GCP) unit: if it is hours or seconds, it is likely to be a Compute usage type.
-If it is byte-seconds or GigaByte-Months, it is likely to be Storage.
+If it is byte-seconds or GigaByte-Months, it is likely to be Storage, and if it is bytes of Gigabytes it is likely to be networking.
 Most other units are ignored.
-1. We then further validate whether a line item is Compute or Storage by looking at the more detailed usage type.
-E.g. if it contains content like “RAM” or “Networking”, it would be ignored.
+2. We then further validate whether a line item is Compute, Storage, or Networking by looking at the more detailed usage type.
+E.g. if it contains content like “RAM”, it would be ignored.

 You can see more details about this logic in packages/api/src/services/aws/CostAndUsageReports.ts AWS and packages/api/src/services/gcp/BillingExportTable.ts for GCP.
 We welcome additions, improvements or suggested changes to these classifications or the process.

 The way we determine total vCPU Hours for the compute estimation is different for each cloud provider.
 For AWS we multiply the usage amount by the product vCPUs, because our understanding is that the usage amount doesn’t include the vCPU count for a given usage row.
 For GCP, our understanding is that the vCPU count is included in the usage amount for a given row, so we simply use the usage amount by itself.

-For AWS Savings Plans, we only include the line item type `SavingsPlanCoveredUsage` because our understanding is that the other Savings Plans line item types refers to fees or discounts in the form of refunds.
+For AWS Savings Plans, we only include the line item type `SavingsPlanCoveredUsage` because our understanding is that the other Savings Plans line item types refer to fees or discounts in the form of refunds.

 When calculating total kilowatt hours for AWS Lambda service using Billing Data (Holistic), we are assuming that `MemorySetInMB` will be 1792, and since we will then divide this by the constant 1792, we just don't include it in the calculation.

 #### 2. Using Cloud Usage APIs for Cloud Usage (Higher Accuracy)
 This approach utilizes the AWS CloudWatch and Cost Explore APIs, and the GCP Cloud Monitoring API to pull usage and cost data.
 We achieve this by looping through the accounts and then making the API calls on each account for the regions and services set in the application configuration.
 We retrieve an hourly granularity for usage and daily granularity for cost.
-This approach is arguably more accurate as we use the actual CPU usage in the emission estimation but is confined to the services that have been implemented so far in the application.
+This approach is arguably more accurate as we use the actual CPU utilization percentage in the emission estimation for compute usage, but is confined to the services that have been implemented so far in the application.
+We currently only support compute and storage for this approach.

 The cloud providers and services currently supported with this approach are: